This post may contain affiliate links. See our affiliate disclosure for more.

 Enter your freelancing address and we'll send you a FREE curated list of freelance jobs in your top category every week.

 The steps to hire a freelancer who won’t disappoint may be long, but they’re worth it.
+And with tools like Upwork streamlining the hiring process, it’s never been easier to find and properly integrate freelance talent into your team.

 Here’s how to create an effective onboarding process that saves money and can help grow your company.